Chemotherapy has many common side effects.

 Most side effects occur during treatment and begin to go away shortly after treatment ends.
 Others can last for months or even years.

-How common and how the severe side effects are depend on the type of chemotherapy.
+How common and how severe the side effects depend on the type of chemotherapy.

 Learn about short-term side effects of chemotherapy.

 It’s normal to worry about possible side effects of chemotherapy.

 Talk with your health care provider about your concerns.

 Your provider may be able to suggest a hospital social worker, patient navigator, psychologist or support group to help ease anxiety related to chemotherapy (or having breast cancer).

 Once you begin chemotherapy, let your oncologist or nurse know how the sessions are making you feel.
 They may be able to treat or prevent many side effects, or change your treatment plan to reduce them.

 Learn more about managing side effects of chemotherapy and other breast cancer treatments.